OpenCollarTeam/opencollarteam.github.io/OpenCollar-Distributors-and-Designers.md

 APPLICATION

 If you would like to sign up for the Official Partners program, please make a notecard named  "OpenCollar Official Partners Application - (your user name)", and include the information indicated below.
-Then pass it to Silkie Sabra, OpenCollar Partners Coordinator.
+Then pass it to Yshida (secondlife:///app/agent/4d5a5a8f-5ffa-419a-8bf2-361d40faac4a/about), OpenCollar Partners Coordinator.

 DISTRIBUTORS AND DESIGNERS: